New Jersey Devils Tickets

 The Prudential Center boasts a variety of food and drink options, from traditional stadium fare like hot dogs and burgers to more upscale dining choices, including local New Jersey food vendors.
 There are also options for those with dietary restrictions, such as gluten-free and vegetarian meals.

-Can I bring a bag into the arena?
+Can I bring a bag into the Prudential Center?

 Bags are subject to specific size restrictions.
 Typically, only small bags are allowed, and all bags will be checked upon entry.
 It’s best to review the Prudential Center’s bag policy before arriving.